FAQs by Topic:

 Is there a list of hospitals selected for TEAM participation?

-On September 5, 2024, CMS published a list of acute care hospitals (XLSX), identified by CMS Certification Number (CCN), located in one of the mandatory CBSAs selected for participation.
+CMS published a list of acute care hospitals (XLSX), identified by CCN, located in one of the mandatory CBSAs selected for participation.
+This list also includes eligible hospitals that voluntarily opted in to TEAM participation.
 CMS will periodically update this list to accurately capture acute care hospitals in the mandatory CBSAs.
-After the voluntary opt-in period (January 2025), the webpage will also list hospitals that opt-in to TEAM participation.

 Will there be updates to the initial TEAM participant list?